tartakynov/audioswitch/README.md

 In order to build this project you need to have the following set up:

 * SCons-win32 (Software Construction tool)
   SCons is a computer software construction tool that automatically analyzes source code file dependencies and operating system adaptation requirements from a software project description and generates final binary executables for installation on the target operating system platform.

-* MS Windows SDK for Windows and .NET Framework (you don't need to install this if you have Visual Studio) This is freeware download of command-line tools and needed libraries for C++ code compilation.
+* MS Windows SDK for Windows and .NET Framework (you don't need to install this if you have Visual Studio)
+  This is freeware download of command-line tools and needed libraries for C++ code compilation.

 Let's suppose that you:

-* have AudioSwitch source code in c:\src\audioswitch There must be SConstruct file present.
+* have AudioSwitch source code in `c:\src\audioswitch`
 * installed Windows SDK for Windows and .NET Framework to default location
-* installed SCons into default location, i.e. there is %PYTHONPATH%\Scripts\scons.bat file
+* installed SCons into default location, i.e. there is `%PYTHONPATH%\Scripts\scons.bat` file

 Then: